AmiraVomir/n-queens/README.md

 ## Goals

-* Devise an algorithm to solve the N-Quuen problem using JavaScript
+* Devise an algorithm to solve the N-Queens problem using JavaScript

 ## Getting Started